-We are so happy to be open again, we’ve missed you!
+We are so happy to welcome you back, we’ve missed you!
 All guests will need to book online in advance.

 Tickets will be released four days ahead only.